ARIFPATHAN111503050/DSA-project-16-BC-0.00.01/README.txt

-also converts binary to decimal and decimal to binary. commands bas () .provide space for the token seperation .... initially scale set to 0. added a feature can performs matrix operation addition subtraction .... input not provided..through file handling. and all the cases not handled.advantage can be used to calculate numbers of unlimited length with time complexicity of kn ~ <<< n^2.
+also converts binary to decimal and decimal to binary. commands bas () .provide space for the token seperation .... initially scale set to 0. added a feature can performs matrix operation addition subtraction .... input not provided..through file handling. and all the cases not handled.advantage can be used to calculate numbers of unlimited length with time complexicity of n - n^2.